-Clients who are connected to BC Community Corrections – Probation Offices or otherwise living in the community can connect with an approved outpatient substance use service in the client’s community.
-These services can assist clients with referrals to FHA Substance Use Bed Based Treatment Programs.
+Clients who are connected to B.C.
+Community Corrections – Probation Offices or otherwise living in the community can connect with an approved outreach substance use service in the client’s community.
+These services can assist clients with referrals to Fraser Health Substance Use Bed Based Treatment Programs.

 Please note that Correctional Parole referrals are administered by individual private contract between the Correctional Services of Canada (CSC) and select individual contracted Substance Use Bed Based Treatment Programs.
 The Fraser Health Authority – Referral Coordination Services (RCS) is not involved in the review and processing of parole referrals.